Amenhotep, son of Hapu: Legacy

 After his death, his reputation grew and he was revered for his teachings and as a philosopher.
 He was also revered as a healer and eventually worshipped as a god of healing, like his predecessor Imhotep (Amenhotep and Imhotep are among the few non-royal Egyptians who were deified after their death, and until the 21st century, they were thought to be only two commoners to achieve this status).
 There are several surviving statues of him as a scribe, portraying him as a young man and as an older man.
 He was a deified human and thus was depicted only in human form.
 His cult was initially limited to the Thebes area, with a funerary temple constructed to him during his lifetime next to that of Amenhotep III.
 This was clearly an exceptional privilege, as it was the only private cult temple to be built among the royal monuments in the area.
 He continued to be worshipped for at least three centuries after his death, and evidence of this worship persists in a 26th Dynasty votary inscription on a statue dedicated to Amenhotep by a daughter of the pharaoh.
 During the period of the Ptolemaic Kingdom, his worship saw a resurgence which led to chapels being dedicated to him in the Temple of Hathor at Deir el-Medina and the Mortuary Temple of Hatshepsut at Deir el-Bahari.
 Statues were erected to him in the Temple of Amun at Karnak and he was treated as an intermediary with the god Amun.
 Amenhotep also utilised his influence with the king to secure royal patronage for the town of Athribis, for the local god, and the temple dedicated to that god.

 Manetho gives a legendary account of how Amenhotep advised a king named Amenophis, who was "desirous to become a spectator of the gods, as had Orus, one of his predecessors in that kingdom, desired the same before him".
-This Amenophis is commonly identified with Akhenaton also known as Amenhotep IV, while Orus fits with the latter's father, Amenhotep III.
+Manetho states that Amenophis was the son of a "Ramses" and the father of a "Sethos" (Seti) and was later named "Ramses" after the father of Amenophis.
+Amenophis is commonly identified with Akhenaten also known as Amenhotep IV, while "Orus" fits with the latter's father, Amenhotep III.
 Manetho relates that the wise man counseled that the king should "clear the whole country of the lepers and of the other impure people" and that the King then sent 80,000 lepers to the quarries.
 After this the wise man foresaw that the lepers would ally themselves with people coming to their help and subdue Egypt.
 He put the prophecy into letter to the King and then killed himself.
 Manetho associates this event with the Exodus of the Israelites from Egypt, but Josephus strongly rejects this interpretation.